RefridgeratorOnABike/colabois.fr/_i18n/en/_posts/2021-05-17-open-source-alternatives.md

 #### Signal

-To replace WhatsApp or Messenger, Signal is a good open source application, which works with the same manner: you give him your phone number to create an account and you can communicate with other who installed the app.
+To replace WhatsApp or Messenger, Signal is a good open source application, which works with the same manner: you give your phone number to create an account and you can communicate with other who installed the app.
 It encrypts all your messages so that no other one can read it, and it's even possible to block the access to the application with a biometric authentication or a password.

 #### Telegram